uqlibrary/reusable-webcomponents/src/applications/readme.md

 We add the header-footer to many third party systems, usually by creating a load.js file which is inserted in the backend of that system, and that load script pulls in the .min.js reusable file and creates the header-footer elements.
 Read each application's readme file to get full details on each system

 - Library homepage
   - code in repo homepage-react
   - no load.js file
+  - make changes in components/App.js
   - live at <https://www.library.uq.edu.au/>
+  - staging at <https://homepage-development.library.uq.edu.au/reusable-staging/#/> (merge reusable into branch reusable-staging; match homepage branch will call that reusable branch.
+It's the only homepage branch that cals a non-prod reusable.)
 - Auth
   - library authentication & authorization check for SSO login
   - code at /src/applications/auth and called from src/resources/views/layout/default.blade.php in repo `auth`